cloned2k16/FlatEarth/README.md

 precision here is not really important,
 Gibraltar should fall below the orizon more than one half from such distance
 and Ceuta shouldn't be visible at all
-given ~500 Mt of his base should fall below the horizon at such distance ..
+given ~500 Mt from the base mountain should fall below the horizon at such distance ..

 ( please notice that in both you can still see very low height perfiles on both sides ..
    and they shouldn't be there NO WAY !!